letthink/letthink.github.io_fail_V1/DGN/index.md

 # Knowledge-Driven Visual Target Navigation: Dual Graph Navigation

-## Albert Author1 and Bernard D. Researcher2
+## Author

 ### Abstract

 Visual target navigation is a critical task within the realm of embodied intelligence.
 Existing end-to-end and modular approaches often face high computational demands, challenges in online updates, and limited generalization, restricting their deployment on resource-constrained devices.
 To overcome these challenges, we introduce a knowledge-driven, lightweight image instance navigation framework, Dual Graph Navigation (DGN).

 ### Introduction

 Visual navigation in unknown environments is a core challenge in the field of embodied intelligence.
 It requires robots to possess both scene understanding and autonomous navigation capabilities.
 Complex indoor environments impose strict requirements on a robot’s real-time navigation abilities.

 [**Read More...**](link-to-full-paper)